Ladakh face-off: Modi to hold all-party meet shortly; Mamata to attend, AAP claims not invited

 News agency ANI reported that 20 parties will attend the virtual meeting in which home minister Amit Shah, defence minister Rajnath Singh and BJP president JP Nadda will also be present.

-Meanwhile, Banerjee, the TMC chief, had on Wednesday said the Centre''s move to call the all-party meeting to discuss the situation was a right decision.
+Meanwhile, Banerjee, the TMC chief, had on Wednesday said the Centre's move to call the all-party meeting to discuss the situation was a right decision.

 "Our party supremo would attend the meeting via video-conference.
 As she had earlier mentioned, we stand by the country in this hour of crisis," a senior TMC leader said.